CTL Instructor Handbook

 - Instructors should document allegations and then refer the case to OCSC via an Academic Dishonesty Reporting Form.
 Instructors are NOT to administer any punitive measure without referring the case to OCSC.
 If you suspect students of cheating during a test, you may remove any unauthorized material and discreetly ask the student to move to another seat, but the student must be allowed to finish the test.
 Instructors may gather evidence, such as tests, reports, video or photographic evidence, and identify any witnesses of suspected academic dishonesty.

-- Ideas to discourage cheating include:
+- Strategies for discouraging cheating include:

 - Reserve a room large enough to allow an empty seat between all students.